AguHDS/Backups/README.md

 App with the objetive of letting you storage all type of data and files.
 You'll need to be authenticated first

-Some of the features that this app will have;
+Some of the features that this app will have:

-*. storage for every authenticated user (with mb/gb limit) *. configs to make your uploads public/private, so other users are able to see them *. level system that will grant benefits such like more space to store *. global live chat and private chat between users
+* Storage for every authenticated user (with mb/gb limit)

+* Configs to make your uploads public/private, so other users are able to see them

+* Level system that will grant benefits such like more space to store

+* Global live chat and private chat between users

-*. user profiles
+* User profiles

 many of the features aren't avialable yet since i'm working on them